Chunkylovr/Chunkylovr/README.md

 ### 📚 Learning Journey

-I came from a security research background, but I've shifted focus to infrastructure and network design because I believe that's where my interests truly lie.
+I came from a security research background, but I've shifted focus to infrastructure and network.
 I'm new to this domain and learning by building real projects and pushing them to GitHub.

 My approach: Build things, test them, break them, and understand the "why" behind architectural decisions.